johndel/Rails-Simple-CMS/README.md

 # Some basic info about using it
 *(Pretty boring, just mess around with the project!
 Only for geeks who read the manual first...)*
 ### Pages
-I've used mercury editor (**AWESOME** editor for people who just want something shiny and fast and don't know HTML) for editing content.
-For adding images just drag and drop them.

-You can also edit html with two ways, either from the edit preferences, using content or from mercury.
+I've decided to remove mercury and add markitdown for editing content.

 Also I've added a simple count for SEO awareness in the edit-preferences (for the content it doesn't count the white spaces / line breaks and html tags as words / characters).